StarpTech/bootme/packages/bootme-cli/README.md

 - Notify at startup about new version
 - Rollback on SIGTERM Signal
 - Restore a pipeline
-- Load single Task with JSON configuration or pass JSON in form of a [quick JSON](https://github.com/mcollina/tinysonic) format.
+- Load single Task and pass the configuration as file or in form of a [quick JSON](https://github.com/mcollina/tinysonic) format.

 ## Examples